Protect critical assets and become essential anywhere.

 Whether the attack comes from outside hackers or employees within, no sector is safe from fraud.
 Banks, governmental institutions, educational systems, healthcare organizations, and retailers are all facing the same reality: Preventing exploitation by hiring a professional examiner or investigator is much more cost-effective than becoming its latest victim.

-With your Bachelor of Science in Fraud and Financial Crime Investigation from Utica College, you'll be ready to fight against fraud and enter a rewarding and profitable career.
-The Bureau of Labor Statistics reports opportunities for financial examiners will grow by 10 percent between 2016 and 2026 and shows a current median income of $81,690, with the top 10 percent earning more than $153,850.4
+With your Bachelor of Science in Fraud and Financial Crime Investigation from Utica University, you’ll be ready to fight against fraud and enter a rewarding and profitable career.
+The Bureau of Labor Statistics reports opportunities for financial examiners will grow by 18 percent between 2020 and 2030 and shows a current median income of $81,410, with the top 10 percent earning more than $160,850.4

 As a financial examiner, you would monitor the activities and systems of financial institutions, evaluate processes and practices for vulnerabilities and risk, and make recommendations to improve financial stability.4